jasonbrodeur/dsi-text-prep/python.md

 ## 7. A little bit more fun
 Finally, let's use [spaCy](https://spacy.io/)--another very powerful and full-featured NLP package--to see some of the higher-order analyses that such packages can perform.

-Here, we're going to use our text file to do some parts-of-speech tagging
+Here, we're going to use our text file to do some Named Entity Recognition (NER).

 ```python